TiarkRompf/Relite/README.md

 ### License

-For the time being, Project Lancet is licensed under the [AGPLv3](http://www.gnu.org/licenses/agpl.html).
+For the time being, Relite is licensed under the [AGPLv3](http://www.gnu.org/licenses/agpl.html).
 More permissive licensing may be available in the future.